 - 9 Arriving in Cairo on the Night Train

-- 10 Final Thoughts on the Cairo Night Train
+- 10 Final Thoughts on the Luxor to Cairo Night Train

 Taking the ERNST Night Train, Luxor – Cairo